alan-turing-institute/data-safe-haven/docs/roles/system_manager/manage_users.md

 - In Server Manager click `Tools > Active Directory Users and Computers`
 - Click on `Safe Haven Research Users`
 - Find the person, right click on them and click `Delete`

-### {{iphone}} Changing a users phone number

-If a user has provided an incorrect phone number, or has a new phone number, the phone number associated with their account will need to be updated.

-- Login into the Azure Portal and navigate to the correct AAD
-- Open `Azure Active Directory`
-- Click `Users` under `Manage`
-- Search for the user and check the box next to their name, then click `Delete` (this could take a few minutes)
-- Log into the **SHM primary domain controller** (`DC1-SHM-<SHM ID>`) VM using the login credentials {ref}`stored in Azure Key Vault <roles_system_deployer_shm_remote_desktop>`
-- In Server Manager click `Tools > Active Directory Users and Computers`
-- Click on `Safe Haven Research Users`
-- Find the person, right click on them and select `Properties`
-- Select the `Telephones` tab and edit the `Mobile` number, then click `OK`
 - Open a `Powershell` command window with elevated privileges
 - Run `C:\Installation\Run_ADSync.ps1`